 When you fall in love with a woman, or a man, you feel a miracle, but by and by the miracle disappears and everything settles into a routine.
 Boredom is the consciousness of repetition.

 Hence, people try to change.
 They move into a new house, they bring a new car home, they divorce the old husband, they find a new love affair, but again that thing is going to become repetitive, sooner or later.
 Changing places, changing persons, changing partners, changing houses, is not going to do anything.
 And, whenever a society becomes very bored, people start moving from one town to another: from one job to another, from one wife to another, but sooner or later they realise that this is all nonsense because the same thing is going to happen again and again with every woman, with every man, with every house, with every car.

 What to do then?
 Become more conscious.
 It is not a question of changing situations; transform your being, become more conscious.
 If you become more conscious you will be able to see that each moment is new; but for that, tremendous energy of consciousness is needed.

 Existence is available for those who are available to existence.
-And, then I tell you, there is no boredom.
+And, then I tell you, there is no boredom and restlessness.
 Life is infinite delight.